mailio/mailio-ai/README.md

 ## Configuration

-Mailio AI uses a configuration file `config.yaml` to manage settings.
+Mailio AI uses a configuration file `config.yaml` to manage settings and `.env` to manage secrets (passwords, api keys, ...).

 Below is an example of the configuration file:

 ```yaml
 version: 0.0.1